bessasjr/bessasjr/README.md

 <h4>About me</h4>

 Hello.
 I'm Junior Bessas, (@bessasjr).
 I'm a programmer, focused on data science and analysis, and process automation.
-Linux enthusiast, I believe that today the adoption of open source is one of the main keys to transforming us into a more egalitarian society.
+Linux enthusiast, math and science lover.

-I'm currently studying Dataviz, PowerBi and Julia Lang.
+I'm currently studying Linear Algebra, Machine Learning and Julia language.

 I'm looking to collaborate on data analysis and automation projects.